Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 ### PROJECT 1B: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE USING SQL
 -----------------------
 In this project, I am tasked with analyzing the sales performance of a retail store.
-I'll need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+I must explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 This project uses SQL (Structured Query Language) to analyze and extract meaningful insights from a dataset.
-The objective is to showcase how SQL can be used to query, manipulate, and transform data to solve business problems, uncover trends, and generate actionable findings.
-Working with a structured database, various SQL commands and techniques will be applied, including data filtering, aggregation, joins, and subqueries.
+The objective is to showcase how SQL can query, manipulate, and transform data to solve business problems, uncover trends, and generate actionable findings.
+Various SQL commands and techniques will be applied with a structured database, including data filtering, aggregation, joins, and subqueries.

 #### TOOLS USED
 ----------